By Adam Perlmutter

 ranging from budget models to high-end instruments.

-With its 24.75 scale length, the CP-100 is designed for the beginner with smaller hands, but it’s a fun guitar for a musician of any ability and mitt size to play.
+With its 24.75-inch scale length, the CP-60S is designed for the beginner with smaller hands, but it’s a fun guitar for a musician of any ability and mitt size to play.

-With its slotted headstock and abalone purfling, the mid-priced AP910 cuts a handsome figure.
+With its slotted headstock and Shadowburst gloss finish, the affordable AP66SHB cuts a handsome figure.

 Froggy Bottom Model L